-Trump aide's suspected middleman boasted about Moscow contacts -- source
+Trump aide's suspected middleman knew about Clinton 'dirt' -- source

 Mifsud's profile matches in several key respects the figure described as "the professor" and "Foreign Contact 1" in Papadopoulos' FBI affidavit.
 The court papers describe him as a professor of diplomacy based in London who is a citizen of a country in the Mediterranean.

-Mifsud is from the Mediterranean island of Malta and is the honorary director of the London Academy of Diplomacy (LAD).
-LAD used to be attached to the University of East Anglia but has since fallen under the auspices of the University of Stirling in Scotland.
+Mifsud is from the Mediterranean island of Malta and is the honorary director of the London Academy of Diplomacy.
+The academy used to be attached to the University of East Anglia but later fell under the auspices of the University of Stirling in Scotland.
+The Financial Times reported on Wednesday that it was dissolved last year.

 The University of East Anglia confirmed that Mifsud held an honorary professorship there from August 2013 to July 2016.
 "The University of East Anglia no longer has any links with the London Academy of Diplomacy or Joseph Mifsud," the university said in a statement to CNN.

 Mifsud is currently listed on Stirling University's website as a teaching fellow.
 "Professor Joseph Mifsud has been a full-time professorial teaching fellow in the university's politics department since May 2017," Stirling University said in a statement.

-The CNN source -- who requested anonymity in order to protect confidential relationships -- described Mifsud as being pro-Russian in outlook.
-Mifsud would boast about his links to Russia, his associate told CNN, saying that he had been to the Black Sea resort city of Sochi and had dinner in a small group with President Vladimir Putin.
+The business contact -- who requested anonymity in order to protect confidential relationships -- described Mifsud as being pro-Russian in outlook.
+Mifsud would boast about his links to Russia, the source told CNN, saying that he had been to the Black Sea resort city of Sochi and had dinner in a small group with President Vladimir Putin.

-The founder of LAD and Mifsud's former employer, Nabil Ayad, told the Times of Malta that Mifsud knew a lot of senior Russians.
+The founder of the London Academy of Diplomacy and Mifsud's former employer, Nabil Ayad, told the Times of Malta that Mifsud knew a lot of senior Russians.

 "He knew a number of top Russian officials because of these contacts.
-He has been involved in education for a considerable time," Ayad was quoted a saying.
+He has been involved in education for a considerable time," Ayad was quoted as saying.

 Papadopoulos told the FBI that his contact was flying to Moscow on April 18, 2016 for a conference.
 On April 19, Mifsud spoke at the Valdai Club, a think tank with close ties to Putin's government.
 Putin appears at the club every year for a headline event.